-I was asked by James Bickers on the Retail Customer Experience podcast, “Do Americans really care about “Made in America?
-Especially when they can save a few bucks, if it’s not made in America?”
+I was asked by James Bickers on the Retail Customer Experience podcast, “Do Americans really care about "Made in America?
+Especially when they - and retailers - can save a few bucks, if it's not made in America?”

 Yes, there is an element that is all about price, but customers are waiting for leadership from someone to be able to make “Made in America” work.